-If you are looking to escape the city and discover Brisbane's surrounding towns and regions, there's no better way to do so than on a road trip from the capital city of Queensland.
-From relaxing on sandy beaches to wine tasting and dining at amazing restaurants, this location really has it all.
-Start comparing rental cars at VroomVroomVroom to find the perfect vehicle for your next road trip adventure from Brisbane.
+If you are looking to escape the city and discover Brisbane’s surrounding towns and regions, there’s no better way to do so than on a road trip from the capital city of Queensland.
+From relaxing on sandy beaches to wine tasting and dining at amazing restaurants, this region has it all.
+Start comparing rental cars at VroomVroomVroom today to find the perfect vehicle for your next road trip adventure from Brisbane.

 Top attractions: Girraween National Park, Wyberba Walk, The Pyramid, Granite Arch, The Junction, Castle Rock, The Sphinx and Turtle Rock.

 Girraween National Park is situated on the Granite Belt outside the charming town of Stanthorpe.
 The park is known for its dramatic landscapes, gorgeous wildflowers, and unique wildlife.
 Spring is the best time to visit if you want to witness stunning wildflower displays.
-Camp at Castle Rock or climb the big granite pyramid for great views over the park.
+Camp at Castle Rock or climb the big granite pyramid to enjoy great views over the park.

-Recommended car: Book a compact car like a Kia Rio or Hyundai Accent.
-This type of vehicle is a wise choice for a short road trip with a small group of family or friends.
+Recommended car: Book a compact car like a Kia Rio or Hyundai Accent — this type of vehicle is a wise choice for a short road trip with a small group of family or friends.

 Travel time: 30 minutes

 Directions: You can either take the longer route by driving along Waterworks Road and through Mt.
 Nebo, or take the shorter and more direct route by taking Samford Road through suburban Ferny Grove.